 ↑ Without question, I will pause for any and all miniature houses, haha!
 I didn’t get the story behind this one, but it stopped me in my tracks.
 There was also a pond in the park with tiny models of ships, one being of The Titanic (many victims on The Titanic were taken to the funeral parlour in Halifax.
 We had lunch in that building on our first day). ↑

-↑ This is an “I’m freezing and ready to leave this park” face! ↑
+↑ Amidst snow flurries flying around, this is an “I’m freezing and ready to leave this park” face! ↑

 By late afternoon, the weather changed again, becoming very cold and windy, with a bit of snow.
 We went back to the hotel, had a soothing cup of hot sake, changed into warmer clothes and went out for dinner at a restaurant that was fairly close to the hotel.